adventures in paying attention

 As a person:

 My journey is rather ordinary.
 I'm a person created by God and of infinite worth to Him. (wait, that's extraordinary) That qualifies me for His love and that's big.
 My faith in Jesus has been a driving force in my life since I was a teenager.
-It has sustained me through the craziness of architecture/art school, the disillusionment of a divorce, the confusion of living with someone who suffers from depression, the life-altering birth of children, the fears of financial strain, and, um, potty training.
+It has sustained me through the craziness of architecture/art school, the disillusionment of a divorce, the confusion of life with someone who suffers from depression, the life-altering birth of children, the fears of financial strain, and, um, potty training.
 I rarely shy away from exposure to different ideas and challenges to traditional thinking.
 Melding the best of the lessons they offer and eliminating the dross has convinced me that good news and God's work can come from unexpected places -- even places others might think impossible.

 As a mommy: